MahanVeisi8/mahanveisi8.github.io/_pages/publications.md

     </p>
     <p>
-      Developed a cascaded MRI reconstruction model utilizing <strong>Frequency Mining</strong> with state-of-the-art transformer-based U-Net models for k-space data.
-This approach efficiently handles multi-contrast MRI and is targeted for the MICCAI 2025 reconstruction challenge.
+      Developed a cascaded MRI reconstruction model utilizing <strong>Frequency Mining</strong> with state‑of‑the‑art transformer‑based U‑Net models for k‑space data.
+This approach efficiently handles multi‑contrast MRI and is targeted for the MICCAI 2025 reconstruction challenge.
     </p>
   </div>
 </div>